Joseph Beuys: Celtic (Kinloch Rannoch) Scottish Symphony, Celtic+, Agnus Vitex Castus and Three Pots for The Poorhouse (performances 1970, 1971, 1972, 1973)

 He adopted and developed a Gestalt way to examine and work with both organic and inorganic substances and human social elements, following Leonardo, Loyola, Goethe, Steiner, Joyce, and many other artists, scientists and thinkers, working with all visible and invisible aspects comprising a totality of cultural, moral and ethical significance as much as practical or scientific value.
 These trips inspired many works and performances.
 Beuys considered Edinburgh with its Enlightenment history as a laboratory of inspirational ideas.
 When visiting Loch Awe and Rannoch Moor on his May 1970 visit to Demarco he first conceived the necessity of the 7,000 Oaks work.
 After making the Loch Awe sculpture, at Rannoch Moor he began what became the Celtic (Kinlock Rannoch) Scottish Symphony performance, developed further in Basel the next year as Celtic+.
 The performance in Edinburgh included his first blackboard that later appeared in many performances when in discussion with the public.
 With it and his Eurasian staff he is a transmitter and, despite long periods of imperturbable stillness interspersed by Christiansen's 'sound sculptures', he also creates dialogue evoking artists' thoughts and in discussion with spectators.
 He collected gelatin representing crystalline stored energy of ideas that had been spread over the wall.
-In Basel the action including washing the feet of seven spectators.
+In Basel the action included washing the feet of seven spectators.
 He immersed himself in water with reference to Christian traditions and baptism and symbolized revolutionary freedom from false preconceptions.

 He then, as in Edinburgh, pushed a blackboard across the floor alternately writing or drawing on it for his audience.
 He put each piece in a tray and as the tray became full he held it above his head and convulsed, causing the gelatin to fall on him and the floor.
 He followed this with a quiet pause.
 He stared into emptiness for over half an hour, fairly still in both performances.
 During this time, he had a lance in his hand and was standing by the blackboard where he had drawn a grail.
 He took a protective stance.
 After this he repeated each action in the opposite order, ending with the washing with water as a final cleansing.
 The performances were filled with Celtic symbolism with various interpretations or historic influences.
 This extended in 1972 with the performance Vitex Agnus Castus in Naples, of combining female and male elements and evoking much else, and extended further with I Like America and America Likes Me to have a performance dialogue with the original energy of America represented by the endangered yet highly intelligent coyote.